D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 > Create the DNS records on your DNS Provider:
 Select the type of record to create and follow the instructions.
 You can use either a CNAME record or an A record to map a custom DNS name to App Service as explained above.
 **When your function app is hosted in a Consumption plan, only the CNAME option is supported.
-This implies that with teh Consumption Paln only root domain are supported.**
+This implies that with the Consumption Paln only root domain are supported.**

 > Validate and complete:
 Azure Portal > App Service > Custom Domain > Back in the Add custom domain dialog in the Azure portal, select Validate.